-Continuing along with the uncreative titles, here's a veggie stew I put together using an abundance of fresh produce from the farmer's market.
-It's as simple as chopping stuff up and throwing it in a pot with some seasonings, but it does make for a wonderfully savoury meal despite the lack of meat.
+Although it's not the most creative title, here's a veggie stew I put together using an abundance of fresh produce from the farmer's market.
+It's as simple as chopping the veggies up and throwing them in a pot with some seasonings, but it does make for a wonderfully savory meal, infused with the evocative spices of North Africa.

-Most of the umami comes from the onions and tomatoes so make sure you get the onions a bit caramelized and you use nice vine ripened tomatoes.
+Most of the umami comes from the onions and tomatoes, so make sure you get the onions a bit caramelized, and be sure to use nice, vine ripened tomatoes.
 I've always been too lazy to scrape out the seeds of tomatoes (plus it seems like such a waste), but for those like me, you've actually been doing the right thing.
 It turns out that most of the glutamates (yes, the natural cousin to monosodium glutamate... aka MSG), hangs out in the jelly that surrounds the seeds.
-By scraping out the seeds, you're actually scraping out a lot of the flavour.
+By scraping out the seeds, you're actually scraping out a lot of the flavor.

-I served this with some red and yellow Quinoa for some extra protein, but it would also work great with some cous cous or flat bread.
-One of the great things about this is that you can really use just about any veggie.
+I served this with some red and yellow quinoa for some extra protein, but it would also work great with some couscous or flat bread.
+One of the great things about this stew is that you can really use just about any veggie.
 Squash, okra, green beans, carrots, or pumpkin would all work with the tomatoes and onions.

-- If you want to give it a bit more color, chop up some parsley and stir it in at the last minute and serve with some quinoa, cous cous, rice, or flatbread.
+- If you want to give it a bit more color, chop up some parsley and stir it in at the last minute.
+Serve with some quinoa, couscous, rice, or flatbread.